Scott Shaw (artist): Biography

 For nearly 10 years, Shaw was the Senior Art Director of Ogilvy & Mather in Los Angeles, where he co-wrote, co-directed, storyboarded and designed hundreds of animated TV commercials for Post Fruity and Cocoa Pebbles cereal.
 He also wrote and drew many print ads for the product, and has designed and illustrated many of the cereal's packages.

 Shaw has also designed lines of action figures of Hanna-Barbera and Simpsons characters for McFarlane Toys.

-He co-founded Comic-Con International San Diego in 1970 alongside Shel Dorf, Richard Alf, Ken Krueger, Mike Towry, Barry Alfonso, Bob Sourk and Greg Bear.
+He co-founded San Diego Comic-Con in 1970 alongside Shel Dorf, Richard Alf, Ken Krueger, Mike Towry, Barry Alfonso, Bob Sourk and Greg Bear.

 In June 1977, Shaw was a charter member of CAPS – The Comic Art Professional Society and has served as past president of the organization.

 For 10 years, Shaw wrote a column on the Comic Book Resources website titled "Oddball Comics", where he selected comic and magazine issues noted for their strangeness and provided facts and commentary on them.
 It served as the basis for a digital slide show he has presented at comics conventions.

 Shaw was the initial artist photographed in his studio for The Artist Within: Portraits of Cartoonists, Comic Book Artists, Animators and Others by photographer Greg Preston, published by Dark Horse Books in 2007.
 Shaw is credited by Preston with suggesting the idea for the project.